CoopGod/CoopGod/README.md

 </a>

 ### What I'm Learning/Planning to Learn 🍎
-- Ethical Hacking
-- Nim
+- More complex C
-- Go
+- More complex ReactJS

 ### Where to find me 📮
 - Check out my [LinkedIn](https://www.linkedin.com/in/cooper-goddard-743b76201)!